• Skip to primary navigation

 • Prepare elderflowers: Shake the freshly picked elderflower to remove any small insects that might be crawling around.
 If you want to wash them, rinse them very briefly in cold running water.
 However, be aware that washing the elderflowers would remove the pollen and much of the flavor.
 Place the flowers into a large glass bowl.

 • Steep: Cut the lemons into thick slices.
-Add them to the bowl, add the water, cover and leave for 24 to 36 hours in a cool, dark place.
+Add them to the bowl, add the water, cover, and leave for 24 to 36 hours in a cool, dark place.
 A cool cellar would be best.
-If the weather is very warm 24 hours should be enough; if the weather is not that hot you can leave the syrup for up to 36 hours.
+If the weather is very warm, 24 hours should be enough; if the weather is not that hot, you can leave the syrup for up to 36 hours.

 • Strain: Squeeze the lemon slices into the syrup and then strain the liquid through a very fine sieve into a pot (line the sieve with a clean muslin cloth, if the sieve is not that fine, there should be no impurities left in the liquid).

 • Boil syrup: Add the citric acid and the sugar.
-Bring to boil while stirring well to dissolve the sugar.
+Bring to a boil while stirring well to dissolve the sugar.
 When it starts boiling, boil for 5 minutes.

 • Bottle: Pour immediately into sterilized and still warm bottles.
 Screw the cap on the bottle firmly.